 |OTHER TIERS: 0.10% → $20k+|

-Headquartered in Indianapolis, Elements Financial offers an easy membership requirement for almost anyone, through Tru Direction, Inc., a not-for-profit organization dedicated to improving financial literacy.
+Headquartered in Indianapolis, Elements Financial’s field of membership (FOM) includes a way for almost US citizen or resident alien to join through Tru Direction, Inc., a not-for-profit organization dedicated to improving financial literacy.
 Joining Tru Direction, Inc., with a one-time $5 membership fee, qualifies for membership in Elements Financial.

-Individuals who are employees, students, retirees or members of Eli Lilly & Company and more than 100 other organizations (including Tru Direction, Inc.), are eligible for membership.
+Employees, students, retirees or members of Eli Lilly & Company and more than 100 other organizations are also eligible for membership.